amoilanen/sniffr/examples/node-express-app/README.md

 If you get "Cannot find module 'sniffr'":
 1. Make sure you've run `npm install` in this directory
-2. If using local version, ensure you've built Sniffr and linked it properly
+2. If using tarball: ensure you've run `npm install ../../sniffr-*.tgz`
+3. If using file protocol: ensure you've run `npm install file:../../`

 ### Version mismatch

 If the local changes aren't reflected:
 1. Rebuild Sniffr: `npm run dist` (from parent directory)
+2. If using tarball: `npm pack` then `npm install ../../sniffr-*.tgz`
+3. If using file protocol: Restart the server (Node caches require() calls)
-2. Clear node_modules and reinstall: `rm -rf node_modules && npm install`
+4. Clear node_modules if needed: `rm -rf node_modules && npm install && npm install ../../sniffr-*.tgz`

 ## Project Structure